 Can you remember a time when you wore a really nice outfit or dolled yourself up in hopes of receiving lots of compliments, only for all your efforts to go unnoticed?
 Don’t let your self-doubt get you just yet!
 While it’s easy to assume that this happens because you simply don’t look as good as you thought you did, the opposite might in fact be true!
 You might be much better looking than you give yourself credit for, and because everyone already knows it, they don’t feel the need to keep reminding you about it by paying you a lot of compliments.

 2. When they do, it feels insincere

 The few compliments you do receive from others are usually casual and off-handed.
 People tend to remark about your appearance in a passing manner that you might find insincere, but the truth is, it’s probably because most of them think you look great no matter what.
 Think of your most attractive friend.
 Do you constantly gush about their appearance?
 No, right?
 You’d probably just bring it up when you notice they wore something new or changed up their look somehow.

 It’s easy to feel self-conscious when strangers stare at you in public, but if you notice that it happens a lot, you might be more attractive than you realize.
 When an attractive person walks into the room, a lot of us can’t help but look up and turn our gaze towards them.
 They’re effortless head turners with a kind of presence that demands your attention, and there’s nothing more attractive than that.

 4. People gravitate towards you

 Aside from captivating the attention of strangers, you might notice that a lot of people easily warm up to you and try to get closer to you when you first get to know them.
 This could be because they find you attractive and admire the way you carry yourself.
+Some may even offer to do favors for you like writing an essay.
 After all, it’s always fun to flirt with a cute stranger or try to get your crush to like you back, which brings us to our next point.